 'If you are going to inhale essential oils undiluted and directly from the bottle do this for no longer than 5 minutes per hour.
 We advise adding a few drops to a carrier oil to breathe in regularly or rub under your nose.'

 If you're a little worried about direct inhalation, you might be asking yourself 'are essential oils safe?'
 The answer is yes – if used correctly.
-But if you don't want a full-on dose from the bottle, or want to share the experience with others in the household, why not invest in one of the best essential oil diffusers.
-It's a worthy investment that you can use in the home – even when you do feel well.
+But if you don't want a full-on dose from the bottle, or want to share the experience with others in the household, an essential oil diffuser is a worthy investment that you can use in the home – even when you do feel well.

 On the other hand, if you want to keep the smell to one area of the home (such as your bedroom), you might be more inclined to splash out on the best reed diffuser or learn how to make your own reed diffuser to completely customize your experience.
 DIYing your own can be a therapeutic craft experience that might help take your mind off the stressful event causing your headache.